Mr-Smyth/circles/docs/Testing.md

 <br>

 * :hammer: TEST:
-    * Checked that the search form in home page was opening correctly on clicking search button.
+    * Checked that the search form in home page was opening correctly on clicking the search button.
 * :clipboard: RESULT:
     * Search form opened as expected.